TopSail Youth Program

 Participants and Program Cost

 Our vessels can each accommodate up to 30 participants on overnight voyages and up to 40 participants on day sails.
 A day sail is up to five hours at sea; an overnight voyage is up to 24 hours at sea.
 Each year, through generous funding from the Port of Los Angeles Community Investment Program, we are able to offer a certain number of Port-sponsored programs to Title I schools and youth groups in low-income communities in the City of Los Angeles, which means, there is no cost for the schools to participate in our program.
 The Port-sponsored programs are available on a first-come, first-served basis.
-Once the Port-sponsored programs have been allotted (we currently have a waiting list for the 2016-2017 school year), we offer a reduced program rate to Title I schools and youth groups located in low-income communities.
+Once the Port-sponsored programs have been allotted, we offer a reduced program rate to Title I schools and youth groups located in low-income communities.

 Please note that all groups are responsible for food and transportation to our dock, and other options are part of the planning discussion we have with each group.